-We have provided templates below for emails to urge Princeton to divest the endowment from fossil fuels and to discontinue the Andlinger Center for Energy and the Environment's partnership with ExxonMobil.
+We have provided templates below for emails to urge Princeton to divest the endowment from fossil fuels and to help reach out and tell your fellow classmates about the campaign.

-2. Write a letter to the CPUC Resources Committee and President Christopher Eisgruber urging Princeton to divest from fossil fuels.
+Write an email to the Resources Committee and President Eisgruber urging Princeton to divest from fossil fuels.

 President Christopher Eisgruber